rommedahl/markdown-cv/index.md

 **Pluton commander**, *Air Defence Regiment*, Halmstad, Sweden.
 Commanding officer for a plattoon of 47 soldiers responsible for establishing and managing a battalion command centre within the Swedish Air defence.

+## Computer Skills
+I have a strong and intrinsic interest and belief in data enginnering and data science how it can be used in to create value in production and used for scalabale high-quality analytics.

+Bash, Excel, Linux, Python, R, SQL, Windows

 ## Memberships

 `2000-present`
 **Mensa Sweden**

 ## Languages